-The successful participation in the module Biomedical Measurement Techniques I is a prerequisite.

-The students analyzed medical issues and identified measurement tasks.
-You have proposed a suitable combination of analog circuit technology and digital signal processing and used it to solve the measurement task.
+The students have analyzed medical problems and identified metrological tasks.

+They have proposed a suitable combination of analog circuit technology and digital signal processing and applied it to solve the metrological problem.

 They have identified the sources of biosignals and explained the underlying physiological mechanisms.
-You have analyzed the signal properties and derived the resulting requirements for the measuring system.
-The students have broken down the measurement chain from the acquisition of the physical measurement variable to the presentation of the medically relevant information and compared alternative concepts.
+They have analyzed the signal characteristics and derived the resulting requirements for the measurement system.

+Students have broken down the measurement chain from the acquisition of the physical measurand to the presentation of the medically relevant information and compared alternative concepts.

+In addition, the students can work in a self-organized and reflexive manner in small teams and present the current state of knowledge and the history of science on selected topics.

-- physiology
+- Physiology

-- Sensor technology, physical / chemical measurement technology
+- Sensor technology, physical/chemical measurement technology

-- Analog amplification and filtering
+- · Analog amplification and filtering

-- disturbance variables, measurement errors
+- · disturbances, measurement errors

-- Analog-digital conversion, digital signal processing, user interface
+- · Analog-to-digital conversion, digital signal processing, user interface

-- Patient safety, standards, norms
+- · Patient safety, standards, norms